-Course Category Open Elective Course Code 20ME6T25
+Course Category Open Elective - II Course Code 20ME6T25

 Course Type Theory L-T-P-C 3-0-0-3

 Prerequisites NIL Internal Assessment 30

 Semester End Examination 70

 Total Marks 100

-COU COURSE OBJECTIVES 1 To learn functions of different components in Automobiles 2 To impart knowledge on Transmission systems and Steering Systems.
+COURSE OBJECTIVES 1 1 To learn functions of different components in Automobiles 2 2 To impart knowledge on Transmission systems and Steering Systems.
 3 To impart the knowledge on ignition system & suspension systems.
 4 To impart the knowledge of Braking system and Engine specification.
-5 To understand the concept of safety and Engine emission control systems

-COURSE OUTCOMES Upon successful completion of the course, the student will be able to: Understand the function of various components of automobile.
-K2 Identify the merits and demerits of the various transmission and steering systems.
-K2 Describe the concept of Ignition and Suspension systems.
-K2 Explain the features of Braking system and Engine specification.
-K3 Analyze the Engine emission control standards.
-K3 successful completion of the course, the student will be able to:Understand the function of various components of automobile.Identify the merits and demerits of the various transmission and steering systems.Describe the concept of Ignition and Suspension systems.Explain the features of Braking system and Engine specification.
+5 To understand the concept of safety and Engine emission control systems COURSE OUTCOMES Upon successful completion of the course, the student will be able to: Cognitive Level Level CO1 Understand the function of various components of automobile.
+Level K2 CO 2 • Identify the merits and demerits of the various transmission and steering systems.
+K2 CO2 Identify the merits and demerits of the various transmission and steering systems.
+Describe the concept of Ignition and Suspension systems.
+K2 K2